mattwala/gigaqbx-ts-paper-code/README.md

 experimental outputs, respectively.
 Pass the `--help` option for more documentation and the list of available experiments.

-The `params`, `raw-data`, and `raw-data-bvp` directories are written to by `generate-data.py` and hold experimental outputs and computed parameters.
+The `params`, `raw-data`, and `raw-data-bvp` directories are (over)written by `generate-data.py` and hold experimental outputs.
+Some experiments depend on
+others: the data in the `params` directory is written by a number of experiments and serves as the input parameters for other experiments.
 The `out` directory contains generated figures and tables and is written to by `generate-figures-and-tables.py`.

-To regenerate all outputs from the data that is already in the `raw-data` directory, run
+To regenerate all outputs from the data that is already in the `raw-data` and `params` directories, run
 ```
 ./generate-figures-and-tables.py --all
 make -f makefile.summary